Georgia State Route 23: Florida to Reidsville

 SR 23 begins at the Florida state line west-northwest of the southernmost point in the state, in Charlton County.
 South-southeast of here, the roadway continues as State Road 121, which travels to Macclenny, Florida.
-North-northwest of here, SR 23 travels concurrent with SR 121 on Okefenokee Parkway.
-Almost immediately, they meet the southern terminus of SR 185.
+North of here, SR 23 travels concurrent with SR 121 on Okefenokee Parkway.
+Almost immediately, they meet the southern end of SR 185.
 A short distance later, the two highways curve to the northeast.
 Then, they curve to the north-northwest and enter Saint George.
 In town, they have an intersection with SR 94 (Moniac Road).
-The concurrent highways continue to the north-northwest, through rural areas of the county and then curve to the northeast.
+The concurrent highways continue to the north, through rural areas of the county and then curve to the northeast.
 After that, they enter Folkston, to an intersection with US 1/US 23/US 301/SR 4/SR 15 (2nd Street North).
-The six highways travel to the north-northwest concurrently.
+The seven highways travel to the north concurrently.
 Along the Folkston–Homeland city line, which travels through the large intersection, US 301/SR 23 continue straight ahead, while US 1/US 23/SR 4/SR 15 travel to the northwest.
-Then, US 301/SR 23 gradually curve to the north-northeast and enter Brantley County.
+Then, US 301/SR 23 gradually curve to the north and enter Brantley County.
 The concurrency enters Nahunta, where it intersects US 82/SR 520 (Cleveland Street).
 Then, they intersect SR 32 in Hortense, just before entering Wayne County.
 Just before entering Jesup, they pass by Jesup–Wayne County Airport and Pine Forest Country Club.
 In town, they intersect US 25/US 341/SR 27 (East Cherry Street).
 At this intersection, US 25 joins the concurrency.
-The three highways curve to the north-northwest and intersect US 84/SR 38 (North 1st Street), which join the concurrency.
-Immediately, the five highways travel north-northeast and then leave town.
+The three highways curve to the northwest and intersect US 84/SR 38 (North 1st Street), which join the concurrency.
+Immediately, the five highways travel north and then leave town.
 Just under 3 mi later, they curve to the northeast.
 Then, they pass by an industrial waste pond of Rayonier just before crossing over the Altamaha River into Long County.
 In Ludowici, they intersect SR 57 (Mc Donald Street).
 At this intersection, US 84/SR 38 split off to the northeast on Cypress Street, while US 25/US 301/SR 23/SR 57 travel to the northwest.
-The concurrent highways begin a curve to the north-northwest and cross over Beards Creek into Tattnall County.
-After they meet the western terminus of SR 196, they curve to the north-northeast and enter Glennville.
+The concurrent highways begin a curve to the north and cross over Beards Creek into Tattnall County.
+After they meet the western end of SR 196, they curve to the northeast and enter Glennville.
 At Barnard Street, they intersect SR 144, and SR 23/SR 57 split off to the northwest.
-A little over 2000 ft later, SR 144 splits off to the west-southwest on Hencart Road, while SR 23/SR 57 pass by Kicks Playland and leave town.
+A little over 2000 ft later, SR 144 splits off to the west on Hencart Road, while SR 23/SR 57 pass by Kicks Playland and leave town.
 To the northwest, they intersect SR 169.
 A little farther along, SR 121 rejoins the concurrency.
 The three highways enter Reidsville.